Colossus92/eazy-recycling/docs/adr/0014-late-and-waste-declarations.md

    - Submit to LMA
    - Create snapshot records for each declared line

-2. **Corrective Declaration** (with manual approval):
+2. **Late Declaration** (with manual approval):
-   - Query lines where current weight differs from latest snapshot
+   - Daily job detects undeclared weight ticket lines from past months
-   - Calculate delta (positive or negative)
+   - Group by waste stream number and period
-   - Create declaration record with status `CORRECTIVE`
+   - Create declaration record with status `WAITING_APPROVAL`
    - **Wait for manual approval** via UI
-   - Upon approval: Submit correction to LMA with delta values
+   - Upon approval: Submit to LMA as first receival or monthly receival
-   - Create new snapshot record with current values
+   - Create snapshot records for declared lines

 #### 7. Manual Approval Workflow

-To prevent the system from automatically sending large numbers of corrective declarations (especially during initial rollout), corrective declarations require manual approval:
+To prevent the system from automatically sending late declarations without human oversight, late declarations require manual approval:

-1. **Detection**: Daily job detects weight tickets needing correction
+1. **Detection**: Daily job at 23:00 detects undeclared weight tickets past their deadline
-2. **Creation**: Corrective declarations are created with status `CORRECTIVE`
+2. **Creation**: Late declarations are created with status `WAITING_APPROVAL`
-3. **Review**: User reviews pending corrective declarations in the LMA tab
+3. **Review**: User reviews pending late declarations in the LMA tab
-4. **Approval**: User clicks "Approve" button to send the declaration to LMA
+4. **Approval**: User clicks "Goedkeuren" button to send the declaration to LMA
-5. **Submission**: Upon approval, status changes to `SENT` and declaration is submitted
+5. **Submission**: Upon approval, status changes to `PENDING` and declaration is submitted

 **UI Changes (LMATab.tsx):**